xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ```

 This URL is used to GET flags for an instrument.
 The standard GET rules apply.
-The "Validity" flag may be missing, if the ValidityEnabled flag is not true for this instrument.

 The format of the JSON object for these URLS is: